 - Fungus under your cat’s claws

-- Excessive itching of these inflamed skin patches
+- Extreme itchiness or inflamed skin patches

 If you suspect that your cat has ringworm, there is no need to go to the vet.
 You can start treatment at home immediately, if that’s your preference.